 How Google Analytics 4 works

-Google Analytics 4 uses advanced machine learning and conversion modeling to identify and report on customer insights from the first–party data collected on your website.
+Google Analytics 4 uses advanced machine learning and conversion modelling to identify and report on customer insights from the first–party data collected on your website.

-These insights help inform optimization decisions for your automated ad solutions, like Smart Bidding, as well as your overall marketing strategy.
+These insights help inform optimisation decisions for your automated ad solutions, like Smart Bidding, as well as your overall marketing strategy.

 Get started with Google Analytics 4 and get results